-OPERS maintains a cost-sharing multiple employer defined benefit post-employment healthcare plan, which includes a medical plan, prescription drug program and Medicare Part B premium reimbursement, to qualifying benefit recipients of both the Traditional Pension and the Combined Plans.
+OPERS maintains a cost-sharing multiple employer defined benefit post-employment healthcare plan, which includes a medical plan, prescription drug program and Medicare Part B premium reimbursement, to qualifying members of both the Traditional Pension and the Combined Plans.
 Members of the Member-Directed Plan do not qualify for ancillary benefits, including post-employment health care coverage.

-In order to qualify for post-employment health care coverage, age-and-service retirees under the Traditional Pension and Combined plans must have 10 or more years of qualifying Ohio service credit.
+In order to qualify for post-employment health care coverage, age-and-service retirees under the Traditional Pension and Combined Plans must have 10 or more years of qualifying Ohio service credit.
 Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.
 The health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit ("OPEB") as described in GASB Statement No.45.
-OPERS' eligibility requirements for post-employment health care coverage changed for those retiring on or after January 1, 2015.
-Please see the Plan Statement in the OPERS 2013 CAFR for details.

-The ORC permits, but does not require, OPERS to provide OPEB benefits to its eligible benefit recipients.
-Authority to establish and amend health care coverage is provided in Chapter 145 of the ORC.
+The ORC permits, but does not mandate, OPERS to provide OPEB benefits to its eligible members and beneficiaries.
+Authority to establish and amend benefits is provided in Chapter 145 of the Ohio Revised Code.

 The ORC provides the statutory authority requiring public employers to fund post retirement health care through their contributions to OPERS.
-A portion of each employer's contribution to OPERS is set aside for the funding of post retirement health care.
+A portion of each employer's contribution to OPERS is set aside for the funding of post retirement health care benefits.
+Active members do not make contributions to the OPEB plan.